 GRANT TYPE: ☐ MICHIGAN NATURAL RESOURCES TR (Please select one) ☐ LAND AND WATER CONSERVATION F GRANTEE: City of Alpena PROJECT NUMBER: 26-01060 Y ROJECT TYPE: Development PROJECT TITLE: McRae Park LL field, paved lot, restroo om & concession buildi ng lanscape LWCF PROJECT SCOPE: sign a conception barrar ing, randoupe incr TO BE COMPLETED BY LOCAL GOVERNMENT AGENCY (GRA Tra.
-Name of Agency (Grantee) City of Alpena Contact Person Andrea Kares Title Planning/Dev Director Address Telephone Training, Dev Director 208 N First Ave 989-354-1771 City, State, ZIP Email Alpena, MI 49707 andreak@alpena.mi.us SITE DEVELOPMENT Any change(s) in the facility type, site layout, or recreation as If yes, please describe change(s). ctivities provided? □Yes ⊠No Has any portion of the project site been converted to a use other than outdoor recreation?
-If yes, please describe what portion and describe use.
-(This would include cell towers and any non-recreation buildings.) ☐Yes ☐No Are any of the facilities obsolete?
+Name of Agency (Grantee) City of Alpena Contact Person Andrea Kares Title Planning/Dev Director Address Telephone Training, Dev Director 208 N First Ave 989-354-1771 City, State, ZIP Email Alpena, MI 49707 andreak@alpena.mi.us SITE DEVELOPMENT Any change(s) in the facility type, site layout, or recreation as If yes, please describe change(s). ctivities provided? □Yes ⊠No Has any portion of the project site been converted to a use of describe what portion and describe use.
+(This would include buildings.)
+Are any of the facilities obsolete?
 If yes, please explain. ⊠Yes □No Facilities were constructed in the late 1970's and do not meet today's standards.
 SITE QUALITY Is there a park entry sign which identifies the property or facilifyes, please provide a photograph of the sign.
 If no, please ⊠Yes ⊡No Are the facilities and the site being properly maintained?
 If no, please explain. ⊠Yes ⊡No Is vandalism a problem at this site?
 If yes, explain the measures being taken to prevent or minimize e vandalism. ☐Yes ⊠No